News: Starting July 2022 the Beatrix Facility has become available.

 Since the AHEAD Trans-National Access programme is limited by the EC funds available, it is possible that not all of these access days will be allocated at every facility; adjustments, if required, will be considered in due course.

 Projects must be scientifically competitive and will be ranked based on scientific merit and technical feasibility by an AHEAD- appointed international selection committee of 5 members, the majority of which are independent experts.
 Depending on proposal complexity technical feasibility may be based on a technical report prepared by experts running the facility and made available in due time to the selection committee.
 AHEAD will attempt to schedule time allocated by this committee subject to practical constraints on facility availability.
 Moreover, it is foreseen to assign higher priority to: (a) teams who are working in countries where no equivalent research infrastructure exist; (b) teams who have not previously used the installation and (c) users who are outside of the AHEAD network.
-For more information, please contact the Project Scientist (lorenzo.natalucci at inaf.it).
+For more information, please contact the Project Scientist (lorenzo.natalucci at inaf.it) or the Test Facility TNA Coordinator (salvatore.sciortino at inaf.it).

 The AHEAD TNA will allow to support the following actions activities (and related costs):